giosuel/imperium-repo/docs/quick-start.md

 ## UI Layout

-Imperium currently consists of three main UIs.
+Imperium's user interface consists of three main parts; the main Imperium UI, the spawning UI and the fullscreen map.
+You can switch between those interfaces in the dock on the left.
+All of these interfaces are also directly accessible through keybinds.

 ## Imperium UI [F1]

-The main Imperium interface that provides access to the windows that contain the majority of Imperium's features.
+The main Imperium UI that provides access to the windows that contain the majority of Imperium's functionality such as the Object Explorer or the Control Center.

 ![Imperium UI](https://github.com/giosuel/imperium-repo/blob/development/assets/screenshots/imperium.png?raw=true)

 ## Spawning UI [F2]

 A console that allows you to spawn enemies, valuables or items into the game.

 **Command Syntax:** `objectName [amount] [health / value]`